 - Relapse-prevention aftercare programmes

-A crucial part of inpatient treatment is changing how patients feel and think about the substance they were addicted to.
+A crucial part of inpatient treatment is changing how patients feel and think about cocaine and how addiction has impacted them.
 Depending on the patient’s mental health, some people recover more quickly in this aspect than others.

-Many private rehab clinics assign a personal counsellor or support worker to patients, who they can speak to should they have any questions or concerns.
+At our private rehab clinics, we assign a personal counsellor or support worker to work with you; you and your family members can speak to them on a daily basis with any questions or concerns.

-When in rehab for cocaine addiction, many patients will work with addiction specialists to understand their drug-taking behaviour and identify its causes and triggers to help shape a relapse prevention plan.
-Cognitive Behavioural Therapy is a successful technique in achieving this.
+When in rehab for cocaine addiction, our patients will work with addiction specialists to understand their drug-taking behaviour and identify its causes and triggers to help shape a relapse prevention plan.

 Following rehab, many patients follow a 12-month aftercare programme, with a strong focus on support groups and regular counselling meetings.
 Help for cocaine addiction is available, and treatment programmes can help you lead a healthy life.